|

 the problems linked to excessive inbreeding may

-be avoided.
+be avoided or at least reduced.
 Moreover, a timely extension of the

 standard to include the full range of documented